 On ATCA modules serial protocols are used to achieve board level configuration and control.
 Typically Ethernet would be used to control module operation.
 On L1Topo any serial protocol compatible to Xilinx MGT devices can be used to communicate to the control FPGA, once it has been configured.
+Examples are SGMII / Ethernet, PCI-Express, or any application specific protocol.
 All board level control goes via the control FPGA.
-The control FPGA is in turn connected to a Zyng based processor (MARS bar) and an ATLAS standard IPMC.